pi-top/pi-top-Python-SDK/README.rst

 To install the SDK in development mode, the subpackages need to be handled in a particular order, given the dependencies between them.
-Also, the :code:`--extra-index-url` is added to install the :code:`onnxruntime` package instead of building it from scratch for some architectures.
+Also, the :code:`--extra-index-url` parameter is added to install the :code:`onnxruntime` package instead of building it from scratch for some architectures.